 SPP is a systems software and firmware solution delivered as a single ISO file download.
-This solution uses SUM as the deployment tool and is tested on supported ProLiant servers.
+This solution uses SUM as the deployment tool and is tested and supports HPE ProLiant, HPE BladeSystem, HPE Synergy, and HPE Apollo servers and infrastructure.

-SPP, along with SUM and SUT, provides Smart Update system maintenance tools that systematically update ProLiant servers and BladeSystem infrastructure.
+SPP, along with SUM and iSUT, provides Smart Update system maintenance tools that systematically update HPE ProLiant, HPE BladeSystem, HPE Synergy, and HPE Apollo servers and infrastructure.

-SPP can be used in an online mode on a Windows or Linux hosted operating system, or in an offline mode where the server is booted to an operating system included in the ISO file.
+SPP can be used in an online mode on a server running Windows, Linux, or VMware vSphere ESXi, or in an offline mode where the server is booted to an operating system included in the ISO file.